Defamation of Character NJ

-Defamation is a crime with serious consequences.
+Defamation is a civil wrong that can come with serious consequences.
 It happens when someone makes false and injurious statements that cause harm to another individual, financially, reputation-wise, or in terms of future opportunities and/or physical and mental health.

 To establish a defamation case, one must prove that one of the two types of defamation occurred — slander or libel.
-Slander is defined as spoken discrediting, while libel is defined as written or posted slander.
+Slander refers to defamation that is spoken or gestured while libel refers to written or published defamation.

-To prevent this from damaging one’s reputation further, many choose to file a “cease and desist” letter, telling the individual to stop making false claims before further legal action ensues.
-To learn more about how the State of New Jersey deals with defamatory claims, read below.
+To prevent this from damaging one’s reputation further, many choose to send a cease and desist letter, telling the individual to stop making false claims before legal action ensues.
+To learn more about how the state of New Jersey deals with defamatory claims, read below.

 Defining Defamation in the State of New Jersey

 Following New Jersey’s state laws, it is important to define the extent and type of defamation before proceeding with a case.
 Many differences exist between what is defamation and what isn’t, including:

 The two types of defamation are slander and libel: